Abica/iphone-level-editor/README.markdown

 = About & Rambling
-The iPhone level designer is a tool that allows you to drag and drop sprites into their initial positions and to create level packs of your levels.
+The iPhone level designer is a tool that allows you to drag and drop sprites into their initial positions and to create level packs for simple games.
 It was built around the sole purpose of importing sprite atlases created with this amazing texture atlas tool: http://robertjpayne.com/textureatlascreator/

-I've been using it for some unreleased apps for http://www.appsbynick.com.
-I use it a ton as a live game white boarding tool that also happens to export to json and lua, for for which I'm also going to release some level importers for cocos2d objective-C and lua based frameworks.
+I've been using it for some unreleased apps over at http://www.appsbynick.com.
+I also use it a ton as a live game whiteboarding tool that also happens to export to json and lua, for for which I'm also going to release some level importers for cocos2d objective-C and lua based frameworks.

 Level generation has always been relatively painless, but there are some games (puzzle, ping pong, pin ball, bumper pool) that are super annoying to setup.
 This